kotovstaya/word2vec_service/README.md

 # word2vec_from_scratch

-This repository can show you some word2vec model and datasets implementations.
+This repository can show you an implementation of some word2vec models and datasets.
 You can change parameters and train specific model for yourself.

 Tasks:
-1. Clone one repository that contains a huge amount of .py files (for example)
+1. Clone one repository that contains a huge amount of .py files (for example).
+For example pyTorch
 2. Extract only Name entities from these files.
 Name entities is the thing thas hase type[0] == Name after running the algorithm from pygments package.
 3. Develop word2vec model with gensim or other implementation.

+What can you see?
+After word2vec model training you can choose one word from these .py files and find top close words by context.

 At this time 3 different variants of that algorithm have implemented:
 1. Word2vec class from gensim